 - We offer free consultations and work for clients on a contingency fee basis in Albuquerque.

-Soon after your accident, an insurance adjuster may reach out to you and ask you to provide a statement about the crash.
+Soon after your car accident, an insurance adjuster may reach out to you and ask you to provide a statement about the crash.
 He or she may claim that this statement can help you reach a settlement faster, allowing you to recover from your damages.
 However, this is not always the case.

 Insurance companies are responsible for paying for your damages after an accident.
 Because your settlement comes directly out of their pockets, these companies often try to justify providing less compensation than what you actually deserve.
 Providing a premature statement can harm your future claim.